Iacob Zadik: Bessarabian mission and retirement

-Later life
+Again withdrawn from active duty, Zadik served on the Superior Council of the Romanian Army (1922–1924) and a review board for would-be generals.
+In April–November 1924, he was Military Commander of Bessarabia.
 In 1923, the year when he welcomed to Romania Ferdinand Foch, Zadik was made a Commander of the Legion of Honor, a Grand Officer of the Order of Saints Maurice and Lazarus, and a Grand Officer of the Star of Romania.
 In 1925, he attended a commemoration of the Council of Nicaea, and appears in the collective portrait done by Gheorghe Popovici.
-By 1928, he was also a vice president of Cultul Eroilor ("Heroes' Cult") society, in which capacity he obtained that a World War memorial be erected at Galata.
+By 1928, when Grigore Zadik was involved with teaching aerostatics at a specialized school in Bucharest, Iacob was a vice president of Cultul Eroilor ("Heroes' Cult") society, in which capacity he obtained that a World War memorial be erected at Galata.

-In January 1929, as commander of the 4th Army Corps, Zadik issued an ordinance introducing the state of siege all along Romania's border with the Soviet Union.
-This drew controversy in Romania, as creating a precedent for generals legislating against Parliament; as noted by the newspaper Adevărul, this was also a way to bypass the anti-censorship laws advanced by the National Peasants' Party and the Maniu cabinet.
-According to a front-page critique in that same newspaper, the ordinance also made Zadik a hero to the Romanian far-right, who argued that his intervention was justified by communist infiltration in Bessarabia and Bukovina.
+In January 1929, as commander of the 4th Army Corps, Zadik Sr issued an ordinance introducing the state of siege all along Romania's border with the Soviet Union.
+This drew controversy in Romania, as creating a precedent for generals legislating against Parliament; as noted by the newspaper Adevărul, his ruling was also a way to bypass the anti-censorship laws advanced by the National Peasants' Party and the Maniu cabinet.
+According to a front-page critique in that same newspaper, the order had transformed Zadik into a hero to the Romanian far-right.
+The latter's exponents now argued that his intervention was justified by communist infiltration in Bessarabia and Bukovina.
 Zadik became an old-age pensioner in October 1929, but continued to work for government, serving as a delegate on the board of the Aircraft Construction Enterprise (December 1929–June 1938).
-In 1930, he became an Officer in the Order of Polonia Restituta.
+In 1930, he was created an Officer in the Order of Polonia Restituta.
 In 1935 he was one of the inaugural holders of the Order of Ferdinand I (as Grand Officer), also being recognized as an honorary citizen of Cernăuți in autumn 1937 (though some reports suggest that this distinction was bestowed upon him in 1918).

-Meanwhile, Grigore took high positions in the military, serving as Ion Antonescu's aide on mission to the League of Nations (1936); a Major in 1937, he spent the years 1937–1939 training with France's 11th Artillery Regiment, and, like his father, was inducted into the Legion of Honor.
-With his training in both artillery and aviation, he commanded and organized Bucharest's anti-aircraft defense during the early stages of World War II, when Romania was aligned with the Axis Powers (1940–1942).
+The General and his wife Rosa had two sons, both officers (the second of whom was named Ioan-Cristea) and a daughter, Margareta.
+By 1927, they were in-laws with Grigore Kessim, a prosecutor at the High Court of Cassation and Justice, also credited as the chief physician of Bucharest.
+Of Iacob's progeny, Grigore took high positions in the military, serving as Ion Antonescu's aide on mission to the League of Nations (1936); a Major in 1937, he spent the years 1937–1939 training with France's 11th Artillery Regiment, and, like his father, was inducted into the Legion of Honor.
+With his training in both artillery and aviation, he commanded and organized Bucharest's anti-aircraft defense during the early stages of World War II, when Romania was aligned with the Axis powers (1940–1942).
 He was then moved to the Eastern Front, where he similarly contributed to the defense of Rostov against the Soviet Air Forces.